gowthamsai09/Chatbot_Agent/Readme.md

 Once server is live kindly provide hugging face token to proceed further.
 Creating Hugging Face Token: - https://huggingface.co/settings/tokens  (Create with read access)

-# Agentic RAG System — DeepSeek + FastAPI
+# Agentic Knowledge Assistant — DeepSeek + FastAPI

-A **production-style Agentic Retrieval-Augmented Generation (RAG) system** built with FastAPI, Qdrant(Cloud storage for vectors), HuggingFace DeepSeek LLM, and LangGraph.
+This project is a production-style Agentic Knowledge Assistant that combines Retrieval-Augmented Generation (RAG) with agentic decision-making using LangGraph.

-This project is designed to demonstrate **real AI engineering practices**.
+Unlike basic RAG demos, this system is designed to behave like a controlled AI agent:
+It refuses to hallucinate.
+It explains how an answer was produced.
+It adapts its reasoning strategy based on context coverage.

 ---
 ### Sample Outputs